Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Squid

-Yes, your furry friend can eat squid, but again only in moderation.
-Again, only go for plain cooked squid, with no seasonings for the best results.
-You don’t want to upset your cat’s stomach with greasy or over seasoned food.
-Squid also shouldn’t be served raw, and since it gets a bit rubbery during cooking, cut the squid into bite-sized pieces to avoid it becoming a choking hazard for your cat.
+Yes, your furry friend can eat squid, but again, only in moderation as an occasional treat.
+Only serve plain, cooked squid with no seasonings.
+You don’t want to upset your cat’s stomach with greasy food or poison them with dangerous seasonings.
+Squid also shouldn’t be served raw, and since it gets rubbery during cooking, you can cut it into bite-sized pieces to prevent it from becoming a choking hazard.

 Oysters

-While cats can eat oysters on occasion, they don’t have any nutritional value for them, so only give them to your feline every now and then.
-Never feed a raw oyster to your cat, and feed them to your feline unseasoned, as with other seafood.
-Avoid oysters that have additives in them as well for the best results.
+While cats can eat oysters on occasion, there are much better options if your cat loves fish.
+Never feed a raw oyster to your cat, and provide them to your feline unseasoned, as with other seafood.
+Avoid oysters that have additives in them as well.

 Scallops